| |

 and then returns the receipt to you before you take off for your

+destination.
 Never mind going to an amusement park...take a ride in an Indian

 taxi.
 This old vehicle (probably something the British left)